craigmulligan/website/pages/cv.md

 #### [Beryl](https://beryl.cc) (full-time) - feb 2017 - feb 2019

-> A sustainable bike-share company.
+> Beryl is a bike-share company in the UK and US with a focus on sustainability.

 position: lead software engineer